Friday, November 15, 2013

 Evidently, the fossils in the auction were collected from private land, not state or federal lands, and so they are not protected from the market.
 Some of my colleagues think that our claim, as a field, stops there and nothing more can be done beyond wringing our hands and hoping that a museum with enough largesse can rescue them for science.
 That position is insufficient – action is needed.

-To meet the immediate concern of pulling those skeletons back into the public realm; it is stated in the last line of Article V of the Constitution of the United States:
+To meet the immediate concern of pulling those skeletons back into the public realm; it is stated in the last line of Amendment V, in the Bill of Rights, of the Constitution of the United States:

 “…nor shall private property be taken for public use, without just compensation” (U.S. Const. amend.
 V).